jddayley/gasmeter_reader/README.md

 # Hardware

-I am using a Wyze v3 USB webcam.
+- I am using a Wyze v3 USB webcam.
 It would not focus close enough so I followed the youtube instructions that allowed me  (https://www.youtube.com/watch?v=PnqDFVH_lfU&t=367s) to adjust the lense and focus on the gas meter.
+- For lighting, I'm using the LED lighting. https://www.amazon.com/gp/product/B072QWJRBS/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&th=1
+- I've enclosed everything in a Register Duck Boot. https://www.lowes.com/pd/IMPERIAL-10-in-x-6-in-x-6-in-Galvanized-Steel-Straight-Register-Duct-Boot/1000237469

 # data errors
 Anecdotally, the occasional errors seem to be down to the size & position of the detected circles.
 So, do some things to combat: